sahiliamsso/docs/source/authn-guide/passport.md

 ### Configure routes for the strategy

 We are going to set the routes for the strategy that we are going to configure.
+The following changes are to be made in server/routes/index.js.
 First require the strategy that we configured in the previous step.

 ```javascript